 And guess what…ALL nations need missionaries from other countries, even and especially Europe and North America.
 There’s something about being “sent” that increases our intentionality and urgency in sharing the good news of the Kingdom.
 My life has been dramatically enriched by worshiping with and being discipled by the foreigners in our borders.
 If you are a Christian, then you are a missionary.

 Truth: Own it.
-You are a missionary and have been sent out to make disciples!
+You are a “sent one” and have been sent out to make disciples!

-Lie #3 There’s not enough money for me to be a missionary
+Lie #3 There’s not enough money for me to be sent out

-Of course you cannot afford to do missions!
+Of course you cannot afford to go out!
 The whole point is that you will be sent!
 We, the church will send you.
-Even as a supported missionary, I support other missionaries and Kingdom projects because it’s not my money!
+Even as a supported “sent one”, I support others and Kingdom projects because it’s not my money!
 God is funding what He is doing in the world.
 (Caveats may exist for projects that we dream up for God without Him.)

 Case in point, we are building a support team and having to make big decisions about budget.
 All this is a joyful, but simultaneously terrifying process.
 Yesterday, I was driving through a town 20 minutes away and the Lord told me to turn around and go buy shoes for my daughter at Walmart.
 So I did.
 I was picking out a pair when a Walmart worker, who was a believer, whispered to me, “All these shoes are going on clearance for a dollar…And those other things in your cart…those are also going to be marked down.
 Here.
 I can put those things into the system so they ring up for you up front.”
 I walked out with new shoes and warm slippers for my whole family.
 For a dollar a pair.
 A worker is worth her wage and I experienced the delight of my Father in Bedford Walmart.
 In addition, I got to tell a cashier about God’s goodness (she was a believer too) and proceeded to celebrate with me the story of God’s provision for our family.
 God had His people placed there, in Walmart, to provide for me as I provided for others in the family of God.
 It’s the way of the kingdom.
 Once you get a taste for it, there’s no going back.
 Being a missionary is much less about what we do, and more about our way of being in the world.
 We are constantly listening to the Lord for how to extend the love, mercy, and gospel of Jesus to those we come into contact with and in the communities in which we live and work.
 We’re excited.
 Our job is the Kingdom, making disciples!